 Dr Nielsen has taught courses on political communication, news media, and journalism at Oxford, and previously courses on European politics and international relations at Columbia University, Ludwig Maximilians University Munich, the University of Copenhagen, and Roskilde University.

 He gives frequent presentations at both academic conferences and industry events, and his work has been covered by a range of news media including the BBC, the Economist, the Financial Times, the Guardian, and various other international media.
 He serves as a member of the editorial boards of Digital Journalism, the Journal of Information Technology & Politics and Social Media + Society.
+Nielsen is also a member of the RISJ's Steering Committee and the Chair of the RISJ Editorial Committee.

 For a complete overview over Dr Nielsen’s research, please consult his Google Scholar Profile.